Your browser is unsupported

 There are two main groupings: English Language Teaching Assistantships (ETAs) and Study/Research Awards.
 These S/Rs can be further divided into two: “study” awards require an applicant to apply for both a graduate program and for a Fulbright grant; a “research” award is to conduct one’s own research.
 These research awards generally come in four types: (a) “open” wherein the applicant chooses their own affiliation(s), (b) “special” or named awards at a specific university or research center, (c) the Fulbright-Fogarty Fellowship in Public Health, which is disciplinarily and geographically focused, and (d) the National Geographic Storytelling Award.

 Are UIC students successful?
 Yes.
 According to the data available in a recent Chronicle of Higher Education article (for the 2022-23 competition), the five “top producers” of Fulbright US students (doctoral institutions) averaged 111.6 applications and 34.6 awards.
 Their “success rate” was 31%.
-While our numbers are significantly smaller, we fare better!
-For the recent, 2023-2024 competition, we had 8 applications from our graduate/professional students and alumni.
-A whopping SEVEN (87.5%) of them achieved semi-finalist, alternate, or finalist status! (“Finalist” equals “offered the Fulbright.”)
-With three finalists, our “success rate” was 37.5%.
-Counting all applicants from UIC, we have four finalists for a success rate of 40%.
-This is especially exciting as there were over 10,000 applications for the 2023-24 competition.
+While our applications numbers are significantly smaller, we fare better!
+For the recent, 2024-2025 competition, we had 9 applications from our graduate/professional students and grad alumni.
+A whopping SEVEN (77.8%) of them achieved semi-finalist, alternate, or finalist status! (“Finalist” equals “offered the Fulbright.”)
+With four finalists, our “success rate” was 44.4%.
+This is especially exciting as there are over 10,000 applications each year.
 In short, UIC compares favorably to our peers (Source).

 PowerPoint Presentations (as downloadable PDFs) Heading link